IDD Therapy® Overview

 HEALTH JOURNAL TV

-Video of a documentary style medical journal episode in which doctors and patients talk about their experiences with IDD Therapy.
+Informative video from a medical journal episode in which doctors and patients talk about their experiences with IDD Therapy.